-The Department’s exchange of enforcement related information is governed through treaty (The Convention on Cooperation in the Northwest Atlantic Fisheries, Canada-US Treaty on Mutual Legal Assistance in Criminal Matters, Port State Measures Agreement (PSMA)), legislation (Coastal Fisheries Protection Act (CFPA), Privacy Act) and MOU between enforcement organizations (Canada-Greenland reciprocal VMS arrangement, Canada-Russia MOU).
+The Department’s exchange of enforcement related information is governed through treaty (Convention on Cooperation in the Northwest Atlantic Fisheries, Canada-US Treaty on Mutual Legal Assistance in Criminal Matters, Port State Measures Agreement (PSMA)), legislation (Coastal Fisheries Protection Act (CFPA), Privacy Act) and MOUs between enforcement organizations (Canada-Greenland reciprocal VMS arrangement, Canada-Russia MOU).

-The Department in concert with the Coast Guard, is represented in the MSOC program, governed under the MSOC MOU, and supports maritime security and law enforcement partners and objectives, through the provision of Monitor Control and Surveillance gathered information (aerial surveillance, patrol vessel surveillance, Vessel Monitoring System), and enforcement expertise.
+The Department, in concert with the Coast Guard, is represented in the MSOC program, is governed under the MSOC MOU, and supports maritime security and law enforcement partners and objectives through the provision of Monitor Control and Surveillance gathered information (aerial surveillance, patrol vessel surveillance, Vessel Monitoring System), and enforcement expertise.

 Policies and procedures

 In practice, the Directions are operationalized by officials who are directly involved in information exchange activities with foreign entities.
 When information is shared with or received from foreign entities, or when information received from a foreign entity is to be used, the first level of assessment occurs with the departmental official sharing or receiving the information.
 Under the Department’s policies and procedures, a matter should be referred to the IRC if:

 - departmental officials determine that there is a risk of mistreatment of an individual by a foreign entity and the risk cannot be mitigated

 - departmental officials are unable to determine if there is a risk of mistreatment and/or are unable to identify sufficient risk mitigation measures